sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 - [The Project Sponsor is responsible for:] 4.2.8 Applying as appropriate, incremental, iterative, agile, and user-centric principles and methods to the planning, definition, and implementation of the project
 - [The Project Sponsor is responsible for:] 4.2.18 Establishing a project gating plan at the outset of the project, consistent with the department's framework, that [4.2.18.1] Documents the decisions that will be taken at each gate, the evidence and information required in support of the gate decisions, the criteria used to assess the evidence, and the gate governance

-The above 3 requirements from the TB Directive indicates that departments must accept and adapt to change, as well as make evidence-based decision-making (like planning decisions).
+The above 3 requirements from the TB Directive indicate that departments must accept and adapt to change, as well as make evidence-based decision-making (like planning decisions).
 Such evidence can only be obtained by execution.

 IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo's Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml)[^14]  and its [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental IMIT Plan/19-20 Plans/IITB Moving Forward v2.docx)[^15] plan.